siderolabs/talos/website/content/v1.7/reference/cli.md

       --with-network-packet-reorder float        specify percent of reordered packets on the bridge interface when creating a qemu cluster. e.g. 50% = 0.50 (default: 0.0)
-      --with-tpm2                                enable TPM2 emulation support using swtpm --with-uefi                                enable UEFI on x86_64 architecture (default true) --workers int                              the number of workers to create (default 1)
+      --with-tpm2                                enable TPM2 emulation support using swtpm --with-uefi                                enable UEFI on x86_64 architecture (default true) --with-uuid-hostnames                      use machine UUIDs as default hostnames (QEMU only) --workers int                              the number of workers to create (default 1)
 ```